pwilmart/Sea_lion_urine_SpC/README.md

 The protein grouping is an extension of the basic parsimony logic.
 A useful rule of thumb in proteomics is to require two peptides per protein.
 See [this blog post](https://pwilmart.github.io/blog/2019/03/10/MQ-performance) for a deeper dive into why the two peptide rule works.
 Two independent pieces of evidence for a protein is unlikely to happen by chance.
 A single incorrect peptide can have an atypical high score.
 There is never any guarantee that a single peptide is correct (yes, high incorrect scores are less likely but not impossible).
 The extended parsimony idea is that we need at least two unique peptides to keep proteins from being grouped together.
 We can extend the definitions of identical peptide sets to nearly identical sets (and similar thinking for subsets).
 There are protein forms in several established protein families (actins, tubulins, histones, keratins, etc.) that have mostly the same protein sequence.
 They can have small numbers of peptides that are not identical, but most of the peptides will be the same.
 We need to capture these cases and combine them, too.
 They may have sufficient unique peptide evidence to support identification of individual family members, but the total weight of the shared peptides is so large that trying to split them would be a bad idea.
 More details on the protein grouping algorithm can be found in [this thesis](https://digitalcollections.ohsu.edu/concern/etds/c534fp149).

 The grouped protein summary file has each protein/protein group/protein family represented in a single row (a non-redundant table).
 The context for shared and unique peptides get updated for the new extended parsimonious protein list.
 The grouped protein summaries are typically used for further quantitative processing.
 The corresponding peptide summaries are similar to the non-grouped ones.
 There are some compromises to grouping.
 Some unique before grouping peptides get lumped in with the shared peptides for the protein family.
 Thus, a protein family will be represented by a protein sequence and a set of peptides where some of the peptides might not be present in that representative protein sequence.
 Ambiguity seems to lead to ambiguous solutions.

+There are also Jupyter notebook files in `ipynb` format and as rendered `HTML` files.
+The R code from the notebooks has also been saved in `R` script files (can be used in RStudio).

 ---